 Business Plan 2020-21

 In March 2018 we published our strategic plan ‘Putting data and intelligence at the heart of public service delivery’.
 This set out the direction and focus of our work for the coming years.
-This business plan for 2018-19 which set out how we would begin the journey of delivery.
-This business plan for 2019-20 sets out how we intend to begin the journey of delivering the ambitions in our plan.
-Mirroring our Strategic Plan this business plan focuses both our programme of work - what we will deliver - and on organisational development - the how we will deliver.
+We developed a business plan for 2018-19 which set out how we would begin the journey of delivery.
+This business plan for 2019-20 sets out how we intend to continue the journey of delivering the ambitions in our plan.
+This business plan focuses both our programme of work - what we will deliver - and on organisational development - the how we will deliver.
 We recognise we may need to reprioritise our plans as we better understand the implications of the COVID-19 pandemic.